openjustice-in/ecourts/README.md

 be fetched for all known courts.
 A list of all known courts is available at [courts.csv](courts.csv) published as part of the source code.

+## Act Types

+Similar to Case Types, Act idenfiers are different between courts.
+You can use

+`ecourts get-act-type --state-code SC [--court-code CC]` to get the act type identifiers for a particular court.

 ## Types

 The primary two classes that most users will deal with are Court, and ECourt.
 A court is one of the high court benches covered at https://hcservices.ecourts.gov.in/ecourtindiaHC/,